pableke/myjson/README.md

 ## How It Works

 1. Build a tree directory structure as user definition.
-2.- Load / store data according previous structure
+2. Load / store data according previous structure.

 ## Usage